xecrets/xecrets-file-classic/XecretsFile/ReadMe.txt

     WIN32 APPLICATION : XecretsFile Project Overview
 ========================================================================

-AppWizard has created this AxCrypt application for you.
+AppWizard has created this XecretsFile application for you.

 This file contains a summary of what you will find in each of the files that make up your XecretsFile application.